CollarNetworks/protocol-core/devdocs/2024-jun-internal-review-draft.md

   - Proposal 1: split by asset-config (cash + collateral) to isolate SC risks.
 So for an asset config
     - One borrow-side contract (manages borrow positions) - what is now vault manager, but for all users.
     - One provider-side contract (manages liquidity positions) - what is now pools, but for all strikes and expiries.
-  - Proposal 2 (recommended): keep the liquidity pools for simplicity, but unify borrower side (also, for simplicity, and for allowing unwinds via NFTs).
+  - Proposal 2: keep the liquidity pools for simplicity, but unify borrower side (also, for simplicity, and for allowing unwinds via NFTs).
+  - Proposal 3 (recommended): for allowing simple unwinds (full and partial) from both sides - "paired NFTs":
+    - BorrowPosition NFTs are paired 1:1 with LenderPosition NFTs.
+    - When user opens a position, it's minted as multiple NFT ids (e.g, [3,4,5]) to the user, each matching lender NFTs [3,4,5] which are minted to each lender.
+    - This way, each NFT on each side is transferrable, there's no share calculations, and position management is simplified for both sides.
+Redeems on each side accept an array of IDs and check ownership.
+    - "Unwind" takes a pair of NFTs (owned by same owner at that point), burns them, and releasing the funds.
+    - This way any lender can buy out their portion of user's position from the user or any user can buy out the lender portion from any lender.
+    - Rolls: a RollEscrow contract is created, where the user can escrow their borrow positions during a roll request.
+If the lenders take it, the escrow takes the lender's side burns the old, releases funds, and creates a new position sending the new position NFTs to original user and lender.
+If the deal doesn't go through, the user can take back their original position.

 # Style / best practices considerations